A-yush/LendingClubCaseStudy/README.md

 ## Dataset Used

-Dataset used is Lending club Dataset.
-You can find it in data folder named as "loan.csv"
+Dataset used is Lending club Dataset ("loan.csv").
+You can find it in data folder.

 ## Conclusions